 Naturally, cross-device marketing improves this strategy and process because it allows brands to tell a cohesive, yet effective story to consumers no matter where they are visiting from.
 The customer journey and experience is seamless, varied, and effective.
 Not to mention, sequential messaging campaigns can transcend screens and devices, meaning you can share information and data between platforms.

 Someone browsing via desktop who then switches to mobile, can have the same cohesive experience as if they just stayed on desktop.
 Again, it’s brilliant, effective, and rewarding but it’s also time and resource intensive.
 In fact, the only way to make it happen is thanks to modern cookie based marketing techniques that share user data and information from platform to platform, or device to device.

 In summary, we suggest using the following steps to best target users across multiple devices and platforms:

-You can read more about Lotame Cross-Device and how we’re helping marketers everywhere bridge the gap between screens.
+You can read more about Lotame’s next-generation data platform Spherical, and how we’re helping marketers and publishers everywhere bridge the gap between screens.

 To learn more or if you’re interested in a demo, fill out the form below!